aditya-2-singh/iNotebook-----MERN-based-project--/README.md

 # Technology used
  MERN, JWT, Bcrypt.js, Tailwind CSS, Axios

-# For run this website backend and frontend
-npm run both

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).